 Jump to:

-Portion Control - There’s no guessing if you have enough of a dish for all of your guests.
-These make individual servings fun, creative, and easy.
-In addition, there’s less worry of spreading germs and there isn’t a group of people hovering over a charcuterie board.
+- Portion Control - There’s no guessing if you have enough of a dish for all of your guests.
+These make individual servings fun, creative, and easy to prepare.
+In addition, there’s less worry of spreading germs, and there isn’t a group of people hovering over a charcuterie board.

 Ingredients

-Prosciutto - This is an uncooked, unsmoked, and dry-cured ham that is an Italian specialty.
-True Italian prosciutto will be called prosciutto di Parma and prosciutto di Daniele and marked with a DOP meaning they have a protected designation of origin.
+- Prosciutto - This is an uncooked, unsmoked, and dry-cured ham that is an Italian specialty.
+True Italian prosciutto will be labeled as prosciutto di Parma and prosciutto di San Daniele, and marked with a DOP, meaning they have a protected designation of origin.

-Salami - Incredibly savory and crave-worthy, this cured-in fermented sausage comes in endless varieties.
+- Salami - Incredibly savory and crave-worthy, this cured fermented sausage comes in endless varieties.
 Use your favorite, but keep in mind that you will be making roses out of it.
 Genoa salami is a great option.

-Strawberries - Adds sweetness with its juicy bite that compliments the savory, salty meats.
+- Strawberries - Adds sweetness with its juicy bite that complements the savory, salty meats.

 Variations